Stanley Williams: Funeral and aftermath

-Williams' spokeswoman and co-author Barbara Becnel said shortly after Williams's death that she is "now on a mission" to obtain justice for Stanley Tookie Williams.
+Williams's spokeswoman and co-author Barbara Becnel said shortly after Williams's death that she is "now on a mission" to obtain justice for Stanley Tookie Williams.
 Williams directed Becnel to receive his body and Becnel began making the funeral arrangements.

-Becnel reacted to Williams' execution by saying, "We are going to prove his innocence, and when we do, we are going to show that Governor Arnold Schwarzenegger is, in fact, himself a cold blooded murderer."
+Becnel reacted to Williams's execution by saying, "We are going to prove his innocence, and when we do, we are going to show that Governor Arnold Schwarzenegger is, in fact, himself a cold blooded murderer."

-Williams' body was laid out for viewing on December 19, 2005, and drew 2,000 mourners.
+Williams's body was laid out for viewing on December 19, 2005, and drew 2,000 mourners.
 A memorial service was held in Los Angeles on December 20, 2005, where Becnel read his final wishes.
-Williams' funeral filled the 1,500-seat Bethel AME Church and drew a wide variety of people from current gang members to celebrities and religious leaders.
+Williams's funeral filled the 1,500-seat Bethel AME Church and drew a wide variety of people from current gang members to celebrities and religious leaders.
 On June 25, 2006, Barbara Becnel and Williams' longtime friend, Shirley Neal, sprinkled his ashes into a lake in Thokoza Park in the city of Soweto, South Africa as Williams had wished.

 At his funeral, the last words of Williams echoed from a tape played to mourners, whom he asked to spread a message to loved ones:

-Rapper Snoop Dogg, himself a former Crip, recited a poem to mourners about the execution:
+Rapper Snoop Dogg, himself a Crip, recited a poem to mourners about the execution:

+In his birth nation of Austria, Schwarzenegger faced backlash over the execution on December 19 from left-wing councillors in Graz, who announced that they were seeking to strip him of his Austrian citizenship.
+Schwarzenegger sent a letter to Graz on December 19 demanding his name to be removed from a stadium that had borne his name since 1997.
+He also wrote that he was revoking his permission for Graz to use his name in any advertising campaigns that promote the city.
+On December 26, Schwarzenegger's name was removed from the stadium.

 Personal life

 Williams-Taylor talked to her ex-husband by phone that day.
 "He was great.
 He said he was at peace with himself and proud of his son", according to Leslie Fulbright, a staff writer for the San Francisco Chronicle.
-Travon is a married father who owns a home and works for a social services agency in the Los Angeles area, said Barbara Becnel, Stanley Williams' co-author.
+Williams' oldest son, Travon, is a married father who owns a home and works for a social services agency in the Los Angeles area, said Barbara Becnel, Stanley Williams' co-author.

 Travon was the only family member who spoke at the funeral.
 He "brought the church to its feet" when he promised to teach Schwarzenegger about redemption.
-He said, "I feel it's my duty to go on a worldwide campaign to show that redemption is real", he said.
+He said, "I feel it's my duty to go on a worldwide campaign to show that redemption is real.”